 Karanvir has a background in Computer Engineering and prior to joining the lab, he worked as a software developer and user interface designer at a startup company where he designed and developed software for facilitating human teaming with autonomous systems.
 Karanvir’s research interests lie in understanding the evolution of trust over time between humans and machines as well as the design and development of multi-modal user interfaces to enhance human performance.
 His current project in the lab concerns an analysis of the challenges and opportunities facing urban air mobility (UAM) and discovering pathways to safely integrate UAM into the national airspace.

 Robert is a first-year graduate student at the University of Michigan.
 Robert’s research interests are cognitive ergonomics and trust in automation.
 Robert graduated with honors from The Ohio State University, majoring in Integrated Systems Engineering and minoring in Psychology.
 Robert worked for the Sherwin-Williams Corporate Environmental, Health and Safety Department, where he focused on ergonomic risk assessment, training and awareness.

 Hanna Dong, B.S.E., Industrial & Operations Engineering

-Vikram Mathew, B.S, Mathematics, Economics (Minor), and Computer Science (Minor) (expected Fall 2021)
+Vikram Mathew, B.S, Mathematics, Economics (Minor), and Computer Science (Minor) (Expected Graduation: Fall 2020)